 Mac And Me was a major embarrassment and a total box office bomb, especially when compared to E.T.’s incredible cumulative worldwide gross of $793,000,000+.
 But what you might not know is how financially unsuccessful Mac And Me was.

-The film’s poor earnings don’t even help place it in the top 100 movies of 1998.
+The film’s poor earnings don’t even help place it in the top 100 movies of 1998 in the United States.
 Terrible sequels like Iron Eagle II and Arther 2: On The Rocks made millions of more dollars than Mac And Me.
 Even Police Academy 5: Assignment: Miami Beach made 3x more than Mac And Me at the box office in 1988.

 A Portion Of Box Office Sales Was Donated To The Ronald McDonald House Charities